besteon/Ironmon-Tracker/README.md

 For more information on ironMON, see <http://ironmon.gg>

-Only Emerald, Leaf Green, and Fire Red (Generation 3 games) are supported.
-If you find any bugs or have feature requests, feel free to create a [GitHub issue](https://github.com/besteon/Ironmon-Tracker/issues) or DM me on Discord.
-You can find me on the Ironmon Discord server.
+If you find any bugs or have feature requests, feel free to create a [GitHub issue](https://github.com/besteon/Ironmon-Tracker/issues) or let us know in the Ironmon Discord server.

 This project is based on [MKDasher's PokemonBizhawkLua project](https://github.com/mkdasher/PokemonBizhawkLua).

+## Supported Games

+The following games are currently supported:

+- Pokémon Ruby (U)
+  - v1.0, v1.1, v1.2
+- Pokémon Sapphire (U)
+  - v1.0, v1.1, v1.2
+- Pokémon Emerald (U)
+- Pokémon FireRed (U)
+  - v1.0, v1.1
+- Pokémon LeafGreen (U)
+  - v1.0, v1.1
+- Pokémon Rojo Fuego (Spain)
+- Pokémon Rouge Feu (France)

+With more non-english version support potentially coming in the future!

+For NDS (gen 4/5) games, please use the [NDS Ironmon Tracker](https://github.com/Brian0255/NDS-Ironmon-Tracker) by OnlySpaghettiCode

 ## Installation